METACOGNISANCE

 -become more aware of emotional bias and how it impacts rational reasoning.

--recognise the influence of thoughts on the creation and continuance of emotional states, eg guilt, shame and resentment.
+-recognise the influence of thoughts on the creation and continuance of emotional states, eg guilt, shame, regret and resentment.

-In many cases these natural human responses are often judged as wrong, bad or negative and over time we may learn to ignore, hide or override them.
+In some cases these natural human responses are often judged as wrong, bad or negative and over time we may learn to ignore, hide or numb them.

-Psychologically, suppression may also lead to the development of subpersonalities or personas, parts of ourselves we create to ‘protect’ the pain or shame.
+Psychologically, this suppression may lead to the development of subpersonalities or personas, parts of ourselves we create to ‘protect’ the pain or shame, so we may then have difficulty actually identifying with our authentic selves.

-Often this vulnerability is covered up mentally through excessive logic or physically through
+This sense of vulnerability can also be covered up through excessive thinking and rumination or physically through

-medication or addiction, quick-fix methods to numb the pain, which can lead to even more problems and more pain.
+medication and addiction, quick-fix methods to numb the pain, which can lead to even more problems and pain.

-The emotional release work really allows these thoughts, feelings and complexes to be fully processed and addictive habits and tactics to be understood compassionately as a way of trying to meet fundamental human needs.
+The emotional release work , understanding and integrating fragmented parts of our psyche really allows these thoughts, feelings and complexes to be fully processed and addictive habits to be understood compassionately as a way of trying to meet fundamental human survival needs.

-Emotional intelligence is vital within our larger social structures too, in a world where the focal emphasis is on power, money and competition, the results often point to a rise in separation, stress and isolation.
-Seeking success, in an external sense, can ultimately be unfulfilling if we overly identify with our projects and purpose at the expense of our innermost needs.
+This emotional intelligence is vital within our larger social structures too, in a world where the focal emphasis is on power, money and competition, the results often point to a rise in separation, stress and isolation.
+Seeking success, in an external sense, can ultimately be unfulfilling if we overly identify with our projects, image and status at the expense of our innermost needs.

 The holistic model